-What Evidence Do You Need to File a Disability Claim?
+What Do I Need to File a VA Disability Claim?

-You have a better chance of winning your claim by hiring an attorney to help.
-The lawyers at our firm are experienced and dedicated in helping you file a disability claim and get the compensation you deserve.
+As a VA you have a better chance of winning your claim by hiring an attorney to help.
+The lawyers at our firm are experienced and dedicated in helping you file a disability claim and get the disability compensation you deserve.
 Even if your claim has previously been denied, contact us today to get top legal assistance to appeal your claim.

 - Birth certificate or proof of birth